 - (1) This table is based upon information supplied by officers and directors, and with respect to principal stockholders, any Schedules 13D and 13G filed with the SEC.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-Applicable percentage ownership is based on 12,547,829 shares of Common Stock outstanding as of June 10, 2022.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock subject to options or warrants currently exercisable, or exercisable within 60 days after June 10, 2022 (subject to specified limits), at any time at the option of the holder, are deemed outstanding. - (2) The shares are directly held by Armistice may be deemed to be indirectly beneficially owned by: (i) Armistice Capital, LLC ("Armistice Capital"), as the investment manager of Armistice; and (ii) Steven Boyd, as the Managing Member of Armistice Capital.
-Armistice Capital and Steven Boyd disclaim beneficial ownership of the securities except to the extent of their respective pecuniary interests therein. - The number of shares beneficially owned includes (i) 9,090,910 shares of common stock issuable upon the exercise of the Pre-Funded Warrants, (ii) 12,121,214 shares of common stock issuable upon exercise of the Preferred Investment Options, and (iii) 3,067,484 shares of common stock issuable upon the exercise of common warrants, each of which are subject to beneficial ownership limitations that prohibit Armistice from exercising any portion of a warrant and/or preferred investment option that would result in Armistice owning a percentage of our outstanding common stock exceeding the ownership limitations contained within each instrument (9.99%, 4.99% and 4.99%, respectively) after giving effect to the issuance of common stock in connection with Armistice's exercise.
-The percentage of shares owned assumes the exercise of all warrants held by Armistice, up to the beneficial ownership limitations described above.
-The address of Armistice Capital Master Fund Ltd. is c/o Armistice Capital, LLC, 510 Madison Avenue, 7th Floor, New York, NY 10022. - (3) Except as otherwise indicated, the business address of each director and executive officer listed is c/o GeoVax Labs, Inc., 1900 Lake Park Drive, Suite 380, Smyrna, Georgia 30080. - (4) Includes 16,613 shares of Common Stock and stock options/warrants to purchase 24,946 shares of common stock exercisable within 60 days. - (5) Includes 81,870 shares of Common Stock and stock options/warrants to purchase 172,870 shares of common stock exercisable within 60 days. - (6) Includes 11,987 shares of Common Stock and stock options/warrants to purchase 20,320 shares of common stock exercisable within 60 days. - (7) Includes 53,925 shares of Common Stock and stock options/warrants to purchase 62,258 shares of common stock exercisable within 60 days. - (8) Includes stock options to purchase 11,666 shares of common stock exercisable within 60 days.

-- (9) Includes 60,184 shares of Common Stock and stock options/warrants to purchase 102,850 shares of common stock exercisable within 60 days. - (10) Includes 21,024 shares of Common Stock and stock options/warrants to purchase 29,357 shares of common stock exercisable within 60 days. - (11) Includes 260,324 shares of Common Stock and stock options/warrants to purchase 424,267 shares of common stock exercisable within 60 days.
+Applicable percentage ownership is based on 7,089,025 shares of Common Stock outstanding as of March 9, 2022.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock subject to options or warrants currently exercisable, or exercisable within 60 days after March 9, 2022 (subject to specified limits), at any time at the option of the holder, are deemed outstanding. - (2) Except as otherwise indicated, the business address of each director and executive officer listed is c/o GeoVax Labs, Inc., 1900 Lake Park Drive, Suite 380, Smyrna, Georgia 30080. - (3) Includes 16,613 shares of Common Stock and stock options/warrants to purchase 24,946 shares of common stock exercisable within 60 days. - (4) Includes 81,870 shares of Common Stock and stock options/warrants to purchase 172,870 shares of common stock exercisable within 60 days. - (5) Includes 11,987 shares of Common Stock and stock options/warrants to purchase 20,320 shares of common stock exercisable within 60 days. - (6) Includes 53,925 shares of Common Stock and stock options/warrants to purchase 62,258 shares of common stock exercisable within 60 days. - (7) Includes stock options to purchase 11,666 shares of common stock exercisable within 60 days. - (8) Includes 60,184 shares of Common Stock and stock options/warrants to purchase 102,850 shares of common stock exercisable within 60 days. - (9) Includes 21,024 shares of Common Stock and stock options/warrants to purchase 29,357 shares of common stock exercisable within 60 days. - (10) Includes 245,603 shares of Common Stock and stock options/warrants to purchase 424,267 shares of common stock exercisable within 60 days.

-SELLING STOCKHOLDERS
+SELLING STOCKHOLDER

-The common stock being offered by each of the Selling Stockholders are those issuable to such Selling Stockholder, upon exercise of the Warrants, consisting of 9,090,910 shares of common stock issuable upon the exercise of the Pre-Funded Warrant, 12,121,214 shares of common stock issuable upon the exercise of Preferred Investment Options, 128,000 Common Shares issuable upon the exercise of the 2020 Common Warrant and 72,000 Common Shares issuable upon the exercise of the 2021 Common Warrant.
-For additional information regarding the issuances of those Warrants, see "Prospectus Summary-Recent Developments-Private Placement" above.
-We are registering the shares of common stock issuable upon exercise of the Warrants in order to permit the Selling Stockholders to offer the shares for resale from time to time.
-Except for as noted in this prospectus, neither Selling Stockholder has had any material relationship with us within the past three years.
+The common stock being offered by the Selling Stockholder are those previously issued to the Selling Stockholder, and those issuable to the Selling Stockholder, upon exercise of the Warrants.
+For additional information regarding the issuances of those shares of common stock and the Warrants, see "Prospectus Summary-Recent Developments-Private Placement" above.
+We are registering the shares of common stock in order to permit the Selling Stockholder to offer the shares for resale from time to time.
+Except for the ownership of the shares of common stock and the Warrants, the Selling Stockholder has not had any material relationship with us within the past three years.

-The table below lists each of the Selling Stockholders and other information regarding the beneficial ownership of the shares of common stock by such Selling Stockholder.
-The second column lists the number of shares of common stock beneficially owned by each Selling Stockholder, based on its ownership of the Warrants, as of June 10, 2022, assuming exercise of the Warrants held by such Selling Stockholder on that date, without regard to any limitations on exercises.
-The third column lists the shares of common stock being offered by this prospectus by each of the Selling Stockholder.
+The table below lists the Selling Stockholder and other information regarding the beneficial ownership of the shares of common stock by the Selling Stockholder.
+The second column lists the number of shares of common stock beneficially owned by the Selling Stockholder, based on its ownership of the shares of common stock and the Warrants, as of March 9, 2022, assuming exercise of the Warrants held by the Selling Stockholder on that date, without regard to any limitations on exercises.
+The third column lists the shares of common stock being offered by this prospectus by the Selling Stockholder.